Options for Women at Higher Risk

 If you have a high risk of breast cancer, options to lower your risk may include:

 Talk with your health care provider about the pros and cons of these options.
+You may want to get a second opinion.

 Take the time to make decisions that are right for you.
 Don’t feel you need to rush.